RohanNaidu14/Data-Loading-Google-Big-Query/README.md

 # Data-Loading-Google-Big-Query

-how to call full data from Big Query, transform it and load it to Postgres
+This is a Data Pipeline beneficial for Data Engineers & Data Scientists How to call full data from Big Query, transform it and load it to Postgres